mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

 **Note:**
     - During the startup configuration, please remember the name of the database as it will be used in resetting the database.
+    - If you are setting up DNS mapping for your virtual machine (VM), it is essential to also map the snapshot of your VM.
+Alternatively, if you  are not using mapping, you will need to use the upgrade command in the Snapshot VM and replace the host URL with the IP address of your Snapshot VM.

 ## 5. Create a Snapshot of Virtual Machine

-- Navigate to the Disk in Windows VM and click the disk.
+- Navigate to the Disk in Linux VM and click the disk.
 ![VM-Disk-Settings ](images/VM-Disk-Settings.png)
 - Click on '+ Create snapshot' in the disk settings to create a snapshot of your Virtual Machine.
 - Enter the Snapshot name and change the snapshot type to full or incremental.